terraform-google-modules/terraform-google-gsuite-export/README.md

 The **Terraform service account** used to run this module must have the following IAM Roles:
 - `Compute Instance Admin` on the project (to create the VM)
 - `Project IAM Admin` to grant permissions to the VM service account
-- `Service Account User` on the project where the VM service account is created
+- `Service Account User` on the project

 The **VM service account** passed to the module must have:
 - GSuite domain-wide delegation enabled